Glendale Heating & Air will help Seattle & Tacoma residents and property owners diagnose furnace odors and repair your furnace if necessary.

 3. Rotten Eggs Smell

 The smell of sulfur or rotten eggs almost always indicates an issue with gas supply.
-Natural gas is odorless, but suppliers treat the gas with a strong rotten egg smell to make gas leaks more detectable.
-If the smell is faint but does not dissipate, turn off the furnace and ventilate your home.
-If the smell is strong, call your gas company and follow their instructions.
+Natural gas is odorless, but suppliers treat it with a strong rotten egg odorant to make leaks detectable.
+If you smell gas — even faintly — do not turn on or off any lights or appliances, do not use your phone inside, and leave your home immediately.
+Call your gas company and 911 from outside or from a neighbor's home, and do not re-enter until a professional has cleared the area.

 4. Smoke Odor